tapioho/monsterborg-ros-package/README.md

 # ROS-package for MonsterBorg
-This repository contains a ROS-package for controlling and communicating with MonsterBorg, equipped with a LiDAR, Inertial Measurement Unit (IMU), and a IR fisheye camera.
+This repository contains a ROS-package for controlling and communicating with MonsterBorg, equipped with a LiDAR, Inertial Measurement Unit (IMU), a IR fisheye camera and (wireless) USB controller support.

 <img src="images/MBorg.jpg" alt="MonsterBorg equipped with
 Lidar/IMU/Camera"